rbind/apreshill/content/post/2020-12-31-new-year-new-blogdown/index.markdown

     > new_site(theme = "wowchemy/starter-academic")
     ```

 1. You should now see something like this.
 Take a moment to read through these messages - importantly, it tells you how to start and stop the server so you can preview your site.
-Importantly, when you come back to your project, note taht you can use `blogdown::serve_site()` or the "Serve Site" addin to preview it locally.
+Importantly, when you come back to your project, note that you can use `blogdown::serve_site()` or the "Serve Site" addin to preview it locally.

     ![](new_hugo_start.png)